sarthaksharma/GoFFish_Hama_Docker/Goffish_Hama_Base/README.md

 Follow these steps to build the image

-1. **Before you build, please download the foloowing: Oracle Java and Apache Hadoop.**
+1. **Before you build, please download the following: Oracle Java and Apache Hadoop.**

     ```
     git clone https://github.com/sarthaksharma/GoFFish_Hama_Docker